IgniteUI/igniteui-docfx/en/components/tree.md

  - <kbd>Click</kbd> - when performed on the node checkbox toggles selection of the node if selection is enabled.
 Otherwise, focuses the node
  - <kbd>Shift + Click</kbd> - when performed on the node checkbox toggles selection of all nodes between the active one and the one clicked while holding Shift if selection is enabled

-## Load On Demand
+## Angular Tree Load On Demand

 The Ignite UI for Angular IgxTree can be rendered in such way that it requires the minimal amount of data to be retrieved from the server so the user could see it as quickly as possible.
-Then, only after the user expands a node, the children for that particular parent node will be loaded.
+With this dynamic data loading approach, only after the user expands a node, the children for that particular parent node will be retrieved.
 This mechanism, also known as Load on Demand, can be easily configured to work with any remote data.
 ### Demo
 <code-view style="height: 513px"
            data-demos-base-url="{environment:demosBaseUrl}"